Project

 Allow `+=` etc. to be methods

-Added by david_macmahon (David MacMahon) almost 10 years ago.
-Updated almost 10 years ago.
+Added by david_macmahon (David MacMahon) about 10 years ago.
+Updated about 10 years ago.

 Status: